 Also in the early 2000’s in order to serve others, with the rector the Rev. Brad Purdom, members ran a booth for children at Lyndhurst Home Days and marched with a float in the parade.
-The parish launched a pet blessing and initiated a community meal for lunch and companionship, which still continues on the last Saturday of the month.
+The parish launched a pet blessing and initiated a community meal for lunch and companionship.
 Creative ministry continued under the interim leadership of the Rev. Steven Sedgewick.

 In 2009 we called our next rector, the Rev. Paul Collins.
 Fr.
 Paul, who is finished his Ph.D. work while serving at Church of the Good Shepherd, brought energy to the idea of lay leadership to the Church.
 Under his leadership lay preaching, Sacramental services (Baptism, Confirmation, Marriage), and a global view of Christianity took on new meaning.

 In 2019 we partnered with the Diocese of Ohio and called the Rev. Stephen Ashby as our Priest In Charge.
 One of Fr.
 Steve’s hopes is to bring the church to the community and to help ALL people know they are part of God’s Community.